Posted on October 15, 2017 and last updated on December 20, 2025

 • Pets: yes

-These pretty Freeport Conservation Trust trails snake through forest—with some ups and downs and along the steep sides of what I think are glacial eskers—before coming out on a marsh with a windy olive-green stream.
-The first .2 miles takes along the edge of a field and underneath stately old trees.
+These pretty Freeport Conservation Trust trails snake through forest—with a few ups and downs and along the steep sides of what I think are glacial eskers—before coming out on a marsh with a windy olive-green stream.
+The first 0.2 miles takes along the edge of a field and underneath stately old trees.
 After crossing a stream, you’ll come to the trail intersection.
-If you go right, on the Bear Caves Trail, you’ll reach the stream in .3 miles, after passing through forest with rather dramatic terrain.
-If you go left at the intersection, on Over the Hills Trail, you have another half mile to .6 miles to go to the river.
+If you go right, on the Bear Caves Trail, you’ll reach the marsh in about 0.4 miles, after passing through forest with some dramatic hills.
+If you go left at the intersection, on Over the Hills Trail, you have another 0.3 miles or so to the estuary.
 Both destinations are pretty.

 Let me know if you have any trail updates or corrections!